mintyphp/session-handlers/README.md

     php run-tests.php

 The code will execute in about 1 second and test 12 HTTP calls in 3 save handlers.
+Use this for 100 runs:

+    for i in `seq 1 100`; do php run-tests.php; done

 No output means that the tests succeeded.